MIF-0/test-collector/test-collector-lib/README.md

+test-collector introduce custom test runner.
-test-collector-derive will give you '#[collect_test]' which you can use to collect the tests this lib using `inventory`
+You will need test-collector-derive, which gives you '#[collect_test]' which you can use to collect the tests this lib using `inventory`
 ```rust
     #[collect_test]